SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 https://github.com/nrontsis/PILCO

 ## Contact me
-You can contact me on linkedin: https://www.linkedin.com/in/simon-rennotte-96aa04169/
+You can contact me on linkedin: https://www.linkedin.com/in/simon-rennotte-96aa04169/ or by email: simon.rennotte2@gmail.com

 I plan to do my PHD in UMontreal or UCL in the beginning of 2022 to improve this method and extend it to more application cases, with high dimensionality of states and actions, noise, delayed reward, etc.
 If you know someone there or work there yourself, I would like to chat to have more informations.
 Thank you !